 1,2 km - Jurançon

-Spread over 12 hectares, this incredible park brings together natural and varied vegetation to discover when you participate in an activity at the castle.
-Discover a French garden, an Italian garden, an exotic garden and even a conservatory orchard which brings together nearly 1,600 fruit trees.
-An arboretum also lists around twenty of the most remarkable tree species in the park, itself labeled "Remarkable Tree Ensemble".
+Spanning 12 hectares, this incredible park boasts a diverse range of natural vegetation to discover when you participate in an activity at the château.
+Explore a French formal garden, an Italian garden, an exotic garden, and even a heritage orchard with nearly 1,600 fruit trees.
+An arboretum also features some twenty of the park's most remarkable tree species, and the park itself has been designated a "Remarkable Tree Ensemble."

 Did you know?
-Pau is one of the most flowery cities in France, with "4 flowers."
+Pau is one of the most flowery cities in France with "4 flowers".

 OUR CITY GUIDES IN EUROPE